ssz7-ch2/mapranktimes-back/README.md

 ## Why some mapsets get ranked early

-Because of rank delay, it is possible the ranking function to run soon after the rank date instead of 20 minutes later like usual.
+Because of rank delay, it is possible for the ranking function to run soon after the rank date instead of 20 minutes later like usual.
 e.g. Let's say a mapset has a rank date at `15:25:30`.
 At interval `15:20:00`, suppose there is a random delay of `3:47` added.
 Which means the ranking function runs at `15:23:47`.
 Since `15:23:47 < 15:25:30`, the mapset can't be ranked and has to wait till the next interval `15:40:00` to be ranked.
 But if the rank date was at `15:22:39` instead, then the mapset will be ranked as `15:23:47 > 15:22:39`.